 Note that Faraday cages aren’t perfect.
 As Tech Republic reports, a new method called the Odini Method can be used to penetrate devices within a Faraday cage.
-Plus, your phone will start transmitting the moment you take it out of the Faraday cage (i.e. whenever you use it).
-So, you won’t get privacy unless you are inside of a Faraday cage.
+Plus, your phone will start transmitting the moment you take it out of the Faraday cage (i.e., whenever you use it).
+So, you won’t get privacy unless you are inside a Faraday cage.

 Still, it’s pretty cool that Faraday cages can block phone and WiFi signals.
 Some universities are installing Faraday cages in their exam rooms to prevent cheating.
 And one clever bar user even built a Faraday cage around his entire bar!
-The idea was that maybe people would actually talk to each other once their phones were off.
+The idea was that maybe people would talk to each other once their phones were off.